Difference Between Char And Varchar In MySQL

 Output:

 Explanation: In the above example, we have a table STUDENT which has two fields stu_name, and stu_id.
-The size of the stu_name field is not fixed therefore we have taken an upper limit of 255 characters.
-In the insertion code, the length of the field comes out to be 7 as the field contains Sushant.
+The size of the stu_name field is not fixed therefore we have taken an upper limit of 255 characters, and the column stores the entered string based on its length rather than padding it.
+In the insertion code, the length of the field comes out to be 7 as the field contains Sushant, so the storage size reflects the actual content length.

 Key Difference Between Char and Varchar

 The main difference between Char and Varchar is how they store character data in a database.
-Char, which stands for “character,” is a fixed-length data type, meaning it always reserves a specific amount of storage space for each value, regardless of whether the actual data occupies that space entirely.
+Char, which stands for “character,” is a fixed-length data type, meaning it always reserves a specific amount of storage space for each value, regardless of whether the actual data occupies that space entirely, which can result in extra memory spaces when the stored value is shorter than the defined size.
 For example, if you define a Char(10) column and store the word “apple” in it, it will still occupy 10 characters’ worth of space, with extra spaces padding the unused positions.

 On the other hand, Varchar, short for “variable character,” is a variable-length data type.
 It only uses as much storage space as needed to store the actual data without padding.
 So, if you store “apple” in a Varchar(10) column, it will only occupy 5 characters’ worth of space, leaving the remaining space available for other data.